AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 ### Select the product profiles for your integration {#select-product-profiles}

 Next, select the product profiles that should apply to your integration.
 Your integration's service account will gain access to granular features through the product profiles selected here.

+>[!IMPORTANT]
+>
-Note that to get access to certain features in Platform, you also need a system administrator to grant you the necessary Attribute-based access control permissions.
+>Note that to get access to certain features in Platform, you also need a system administrator to grant you the necessary Attribute-based access control permissions.
 Read more in the section [Get the necessary attribute-based access control permissions](#get-abac-permissions).

->[!TIP]
->
->If you are expecting to see a certain product profile here, contact your system administrator.
-System administrators can view and manage API credentials in the Permissions view.
-For more information, refer to the section [Add developers to product profile](#add-developers-to-product-profile).

 ![Select product profiles for your integration.](./images/api-authentication/select-product-profiles.png)